This post contains affiliate links.

 Drumhead Cabbage

 Uses: This cabbage variety is commonly used for making coleslaw, sauerkraut, stir-fries, and stews.
 It can also be stuffed, roasted, or used as a wrap for various fillings.
+We love it roasted into cabbage steaks, in this flavorful air fryer cabbage, or in this buttery slow cooker cabbage!

 Dwarf Siberian Cabbage

-Uses: This cabbage type is often used in salads, stir-fries, soups, and fermented dishes.
+Uses: This cabbage is often used in salads, stir-fries, soups, and fermented dishes.
 Its compact size makes it suitable for container gardening or smaller spaces.

 Golden Acre Cabbage